CMU-Perceptual-Computing-Lab/MonocularTotalCapture/README.md

 # Adam Model
 We use the deformable human model [**Adam**](http://www.cs.cmu.edu/~hanbyulj/totalcapture/) in this code.

-**The relationship between Adam and SMPL:** The body part of Adam is derived from [SMPL](http://smpl.is.tue.mpg.de/license_body) model.
+**The relationship between Adam and SMPL:** The body part of Adam is derived from [SMPL](http://smpl.is.tue.mpg.de/license_body) model by Loper et al. 2015.
 It follows SMPL's body joint hierarchy, but uses a different joint regressor.
 Adam does not contain the original SMPL model's shape and pose blendshapes, but uses its own version trained from Panoptic Studio database.

-Facial expression of Adam model is unavailable due to copyright issues.
+**The relationship between Adam and FaceWarehouse:** The face part of Adam is derived from [FaceWarehouse](http://kunzhou.net/zjugaps/facewarehouse/).
+In particular, the mesh topology of face of Adam is a modified version of the learned model from FaceWarehouse dataset.
+Adam does not contain the blendshapes of the original FaceWarehouse data, and facial expression of Adam model is unavailable due to copyright issues.

+The Adam model is shared for research purpose only, and cannot be used for commercial purpose.
+Redistributing the original or modified version of Adam is also not allowed without permissions.